krespore/homesession1/README.md

-# javascript-demo-project
-Basic JavaScript project for demonstration of programming concepts.
+# Assignment for Day One

-Run `npm install` to get started
+Run `npm run test` to run tests for project